evilnuclearsandwich/mortal-disconduit/README.md

 # mortal-disconduit

 This is just a bug reproduction test repo.
-It is not exciting.
+It is so exciting!